Football in Lebanon

 Football is the most popular sport in Lebanon.
 It was introduced to Lebanon in the late-19th century, becoming particularly popular among teachers and students Christian schools.
 The Lebanese Football Association (LFA) was formed in 1933 as one of the earliest administrative bodies for association football in the Middle East.
 The Lebanon national team made its unofficial debut in 1935 against Romanian club CA Timișoara (T.A.C.), while their first official FIFA game was in 1940 against Mandatory Palestine.

 Armenian clubs, namely Homenetmen and Homenmen, led the early football scene between the 1940s and the 1960s; the civil war between 1975 and 1990 made it impossible to practice football in Lebanon.
 Ansar became the dominating force in the country between the 1990s and the early-2000s, winning 11 consecutive league titles.
 In the 21st century, Ansar, Nejmeh, and Ahed (the latter in particular starting from the 2010s) formed a Lebanese "Big Three", winning the majority of the titles.
 Indeed, historically, the country's most-supported clubs are Ansar and Nejmeh, with Ahed gaining popularity in recent years.

-While the Lebanon national team haven't won a major title internationally, Ahed became the first Lebanese club to win the AFC Cup in 2019.
-The national under-18 team were the first Lebanon men's national team to play in a final, finishing as runners-up in the 2021 WAFF U-18 Championship.
+While the Lebanon national team has never won a major title internationally, Ahed became the first Lebanese club to win the AFC Cup in 2019.
+The national under-18 team was the first Lebanon men's national team to play in a final, finishing as runners-up in the 2021 WAFF U-18 Championship.

 History

-Birth of football (late 1800s–1940)
+Late 1800s–1940

 Football in Lebanon was introduced by the educated class in Lebanon.
 First played by foreign teachers at the American University of Beirut (AUB) in the late-1800s, football quickly grew in popularity with the immigration of Armenians to Lebanon during the French Mandate.
 Football was seen as an elite activity, and was mainly played in Christian schools.

 In 1931 Khalil Hilmi, a member of Riyadi, attempted to form a Federation.
 However, the proposal failed as Nahda opposed the formation.
 On 22 March 1933, representatives of thirteen football clubs gathered in the Minet El Hosn district in Beirut to form the Lebanese Football Association (LFA).
 Hussein Sejaan was the LFA's first president.
 Lebanon was one of the first nations in the Middle East to establish an administrative body for association football.
 The Lebanese Premier League began in May 1934, with Nahda winning the first title.
 The LFA joined FIFA in 1936.

 The first activity of the Lebanese national team began in 1935.
 Beirut XI, representing Lebanon, played against CA Timișoara (T.A.C.) of Romania: the game was considered the national team's first.
 The national team's first official FIFA game was a 5–1 loss to Mandatory Palestine on 27 April 1940, with Camille Cordahi scoring Lebanon's first official international goal.